Four of the Most Fascinating Wildlife Spotting Locations in South Asia

 Leopard Tracking in Yala National Park, Sri Lanka

 As the second largest and the most visited national park in Sri Lanka, Yala National Park covers an area of 979 sq km and consists of five blocks, two of which are now open to the public.
 It is situated in the southeast of Sri Lanka.

-Ecosystems in Yala National Park are various, including forests, grasslands, marshes, marine wetlands, lagoons and sandy beaches, thus creating favorable environment for a great diversity of plants and animals.
+Ecosystems in Yala National Park are various, including forests, grasslands, marshes, marine wetlands, lagoons, and sandy beaches, thus creating a favorable environment for a great diversity of plants and animals.

-A safari ride brings you close to the untamed world of wildlife and increases the chances to encounter wild animals.
-However, it still needs patience and luck to spy them.
+A safari ride brings you close to the untamed world of wildlife and increases the chances of encountering wild animals.
+However, it still needs patience and luck to spy on them.
 This kind of uncertainty and adventure make it a unique experience of a lifetime.
 For more information, you can keep on reading all-about-yala-national-park-sri-lanka .

 Best time to visit: February-July when the water levels there are quite low, bringing animals into the open.

 Rhinoceros Encountering in Chitwan National Park, Nepal